zhanghai/MaterialProgressBar/README.md

 - Correct tinting across platforms.
 - Able to remove the intrinsic padding of framework `ProgressBar`.
 - Able to hide the progress background of framework horizontal `ProgressBar`.
+- Able to show a determinate circular progress.
 - Used as a drop-in replacement for framework `ProgressBar`.

 ## Preview